roytang/blog/content/post/2008/02/advance-wars-days-of-ruin.md

 Cons:

 -- No hard campaign?
 No unlockables?
 Without the unlockables, I'm not inclined to play through the trial maps, since there's no incentive.
-(I may still do it at some unspecified point in the future, but when faced with the possibility of playing **Final Fantasy Tactics** instead&#8230;)
+(I may still do it at some unspecified point in the future, but when faced with the possibility of playing **Final Fantasy Tactics** instead... )

 -- Too few COs and not enough variation